jaimetur/PhotoMigrator/help/07-synology-photos.md

 - **Explanation:**
   - The Tool will connect automatically to your Synology Photos account and will scan the albums that already exist in the cloud looking for equivalent album-name families.
   - It uses the same family-detection logic as _**`--consolidate-similar-albums`**_, so names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` are treated as the same family.
+  - Compatible date prefixes such as `2020 - Album` and `2020.06 -- Album` are merged with the most precise compatible date as keeper.
+Different years or conflicting month/day values remain separate.
+  - A truncated name is equivalent only when every candidate has the same dominant asset year.
+A plain name is never merged with a terminal `Shared`, `Share`, `Public`, `Público`, or truncated equivalent; two variants that both carry that suffix may be merged.
   - Assets from redundant variants are reassigned directly in Synology Photos to the preferred keeper album without uploading any new asset.
   - Once the reassignment is confirmed, the redundant album variants are removed.
-  - If you also include _**`--preview-album-actions`**_ then the detected album families will be listed and the tool will ask for confirmation before consolidating them.
+  - _**`--preview-album-actions`**_ lists every keeper and its merge candidates.
+With _**`--request-user-confirmation=true`**_ (the default), the list is shown and the tool asks for confirmation before consolidating them.
 - **Example of use:**
   ```
   ./PhotoMigrator.bin --client=synology --consolidate-albums-names --preview-album-actions